duffney/notation-sign-action/README.md

 | Name     | type     | description                                     | required | default                  |
 | -------- | -------- | ----------------------------------------------- | -------- | ------------------------ |
 | image-name | string   | The full name of the container image (registry/image-name:tag)| true    |  |

+> **IMPORTANT**
+> The Notary Sign Action assumes the Notation CLI is installed.
+To add the Notation CLI to your runner, use the [setup-notation](https://github.com/Duffney/setup-notation) action.

 ## Required Environment Variables